July 4, 2023

 Why is vertical farming critical for a more sustainable future?

-One of the major benefits of vertical farms is their reduced land usage.
+Vertical farming has many key benefits, including the ability to partner with clean energy sources, reduce food miles, and significantly reduce land usage.
 Traditional agriculture practices require a significant amount of land to grow crops, but arable land is becoming scarce as populations continue to grow.
-By utilising vertical space, vertical farms can produce the same amount of food as an open-field farm, using only a fraction of the land.
-For example, a 9 m Growth Tower, has a 41m2 footprint and a maximum growing area of 37 m2.
+By growing vertically, vertical farms can produce the same amount of food as an open-field farm, using only a fraction of the land.
+For example, a 9-m IGS Growth Tower, has a 41m2 footprint and a maximum growing area of 37 m2.

-The agricultural industry is also one of the largest consumers of freshwater globally, accounting for the usage of 70% of freshwater sources on earth.
-Because vertical farms can recycle their water, their use can massively reduce water waste and increase water-use efficiency - an IGS farm uses 98% less water, compared to open field growing methods.
+The agricultural industry is also one of the largest consumers of freshwater globally, accounting 70% of its overall usage.
+Vertical farms can recycle the water used for irrigation, reusing any excess so no drop is wasted.
+This can massively reduce water waste and increase water-use efficiency.
+An IGS farm, for example, uses roughly 98% less water than open field growing.

 Vertical farms can also produce crops year-round, regardless of external weather conditions.
 This can help to reduce the carbon footprint associated with importing food from other regions, helping to improve food security.